Criteria for Documenting Attention Deficit/Hyperactivity Disorder (ADHD)

-In addition to providing evidence of a childhood history of an impairment, the following areas must be investigated:
+In addition to providing evidence that the symptoms interfere with the quality of functioning, the following areas must be investigated:

-F. Alternative Diagnosis or Explanations Must Be Ruled Out
+E. Alternative Diagnoses or Explanations Must Be Ruled Out

 Given the high rate of co-morbidity, it is recommended that evaluators investigate and discuss the possibility of dual diagnoses and alternative or coexisting mood, behavioral, neurological, personality disorders, etc. and/or other health issues that may confound the diagnosis of ADHD (e.g., substance abuse, sleep management, etc.).
 This process should include exploration of possible alternative diagnoses and medical and psychiatric disorders, as well as educational and cultural factors potentially affecting the diagnosis of ADHD.

 F. Documentation Must Include Interpretation and Discussion of Diagnostic Findings

 An interpretation of findings based upon a comprehensive evaluative process is a necessary component of the documentation.
 This interpretation should be developed along the following guidelines.

 Evaluators should rule out alternative explanations for inattentiveness, impulsivity, and/or hyperactivity resulting from medical conditions, other psychological disorders, or non-cognitive factors.
 The evaluator must describe the manner in which the possible alternatives were considered and ruled out (e.g., historical information, observation, or test results).